truar/developer-blog/content/articles/container-dependency-and-ioc.md

 # Container, Dependency and IOC
 ## What is dependency injection and what are the advantages of using it?
-Dependency injection is a development pattern where your objects is handed all its dependencies.
+Dependency injection is a development pattern where your object is handed all its dependencies.
 It has many advantages:
 * Promotes programing by interfaces
 * Improves testability by easily changing the implementation of your dependency
 * Allows for centralized control over object lifecycle